Engineer behind Google anti-diversity memo reportedly fired

-SAN FRANCISCO (USA TODAY) — The Google engineer who wrote an anti-diversity manifesto that has roiled the company and Silicon Valley has been fired, according to reports.
+SAN FRANCISCO - The Google engineer who wrote an anti-diversity manifesto that has roiled the company and Silicon Valley has been fired, according to reports.

-Recode and Bloomberg both reported Monday night that the as-yet unnamed author has left the company.
+Bloomberg reports James Damore confirmed he was fired over the memo in an email, saying he is "currently exploring all possible legal remedies."

 Google declined to confirm the firing.